brunswickcomputing/racketmanager/readme.txt

 == Changelog ==

+= 8.27.0 =
+* BUGFIX: remove extra '.' from select fields
+* UPDATE: use club_id in place of affiliatedclub
+* UPDATE: add validation to rest api

 = 8.26.0 =
 * BUGFIX: use correct database table alias
 * BUGFIX: do not overwrite details due to reuse of index key